eneam/positions-solr-highlighter/README.md

 # positions-solr-highlighter
-Solr Plugin that enables to store term position in highlighted snippets Tested with Solr 8.11.2 and Java 1.8
+Solr Plugin that enables to store term position in highlighted snippets

+Tested with Solr 8.11.2 and Java 1.8

+Inspired by the work of Tricia Jenkins @ https://issues.apache.org/jira/browse/SOLR-4722

+## Compiling
+Compile with ./gradlew build

+## Installing
-the fields must be indexed with term vectors: in schema add the following to the field definition **termVectors="true" termPositions="true" termOffsets="true"**
+The fields must be indexed with term vectors: in schema add the following to the field definition **termVectors="true" termPositions="true" termOffsets="true"**

-compile with ./gradlew build
+If the term vectors are not found it falls back to *UnifiedSolrHighlighter*

-put position-highlighter-1.0.jar in a folder

-Add the following to solrconfig.xml
+Put position-highlighter-1.0.jar in a folder and add the following to solrconfig.xml
 ```xml
 <lib path="<path to jar>/position-highlighter-1.0.jar" />
 ```